Scientific Name

 Description

-Euphorbia polygona 'Snowflake' is a much-branched succulent with chalky white stems with obscure tubercles fused vertically into 7 to 20 prominent wing-like angles.
+Euphorbia polygona 'Snowflake' is a highly branched succulent with chalky white stems that have obscure tubercles fused vertically into 7 to 20 prominent, wing-like angles.
 The cylindrical-clavate stems can grow up to 6.6 feet (2m) tall and 6 inches (15 cm) in diameter.
-This cultivar has fewer spines than the species.
-The spines can measure up to 1.6 inches (4 cm) long.
+This cultivar has fewer spines than the species, with spines measuring up to 1.6 inches (4 cm) in length.
 The tiny leaves are soon deciduous.

-Many cyathia appear around the tip of each branch, solitary or up to 3 on each persistent peduncle in the axil of the tubercle.
-They are about 0.3 inches (0.7 cm) in diameter and have five entire red to dark purple glands.
+Numerous cyathia appear around the tip of each branch, either solitary or up to 3 on each persistent peduncle in the axil of the tubercle.
+They can reach a diameter of about 0.3 inches (0.7 cm) and have five entire red to dark purple glands.

 Hardiness